uniport/uniport-gateway/docs/src/main/mkdocs/content/04-customization/include-provider-configuration.md

 ##### General

 The good old configuration file.
-This is the least magical way to configure the Portal-Gateway.
+This is the least magical way to configure the Uniport-Gateway.
 Nothing is done automatically here, and everything must be defined manually.

 The basic structure of the configuration file is: